michael2012z/BitBible/markdown/KJV/files/Ps.md

 31. This also shall please the Lord better than an ox or bullock that hath horns and hoofs.

-32. The humble shall see this, and be glad: and your heart shall live that seek God.humble: or, meek
+32. The humble shall see this, and be glad: and your heart shall live that seek God.

 33. For the Lord heareth the poor, and despiseth not his prisoners.

-34. Let the heaven and earth praise him, the seas, and every thing that moveth therein.moveth: Heb. creepeth
+34. Let the heaven and earth praise him, the seas, and every thing that moveth therein.

 35. For God will save Zion, and will build the cities of Judah: that they may dwell there, and have it in possession.